benjamine/tent/README.md

 	// prints 'DEFINEPROPERTY' on most modern browsers, Chrome, FF, etc.
 	// prints 'DEFINEPROPERTYONLYDOM' on IE8, change tracking only on DOM objects, you can use tent.domClone() to clone your entities as DOM objects
 	// prints 'NONE' on IE7, use tent.pset()/tent.pget() when changing/reading properties.

+Note: I'm planing to move all tests to QUnit to get:
+* Extremely clean, concise and readable syntax
+* Embed tests on static html pages
+And mantain js-test-driver using the qunit-js-test-driver connector, to keep:
+* Run all tests in multiple browsers, multiple machines, asynchronously, and get all results by pressing a button in my IDE!

 Including Tent in my application
 ---------------